 “’I the Lord do not change’ (Malachi 3:6a).”

 The Bible is relevant today and forever.
 It is not static or bound by time.
 It crosses all cultural barriers, language differences, and geographical borders.
 Culture constantly changes, but God’s Word never changes.
 The Bible is the constant against which everything should be measured.
 When culture conflicts with the Bible, God is always right.
+We must apply Scripture to the culture rather than applying the culture to Scripture.

 “Yet you are near, Lord, and all your commands are true.
 Long ago I learned from your statutes that you established them to last forever (Psalm 119:151-152).”